arcxp-ce-support/Fusion-Training-User-Stories/README.md

 1. Create .env

-2. Copy env.example to .env.
+2. Copy the contents of env.example into .env.

+3. Retrieve and populate the variables in your .env.
+- `CONTENT_BASE` - Set your org in `https://api.${ORG}.arcpublishing.com` [ALC](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/defining-arc-content-source.md#configuring-content_base-and-arc_access_token-for-local-development).
+This is used by content sources to get data from your prod or sandbox environment.
+Replace ORG with your org name, like demo or sandbox.demo.
+This should point to your prod or sandbox environments, not the OBF environments.
+- `RESIZER_KEY` - Contact Arc/Photo Center team for this value.
-3. The only way to access the values (CONTENT_BASE, ARC_ACCESS_TOKEN, RESIZER_KEY) is by contacting Arc/Photo Center team.
-Do so and then replace the placeholders with your correct values in .env.
-For BLOCK_DIST_TAG - to use production blocks, set this to 'stable', to use development blocks use 'beta'.
+- `BLOCK_DIST_TAG` - To use production blocks, set this to `stable`.
+To use development blocks use `beta`.
 Fusion defaults to stable if not set.
+- `ARC_ACCESS_TOKEN` - Go to your organization's [developer center](https://redirector.arcpublishing.com/developer/access/tokens).
+Click 'Create Read-Only Token', add a description such as your name, and then click 'Create'.
+You should then be able to copy the generated token and paste it into your .env.

 4. Note: The .env file is in .gitignore and should never be checked into github due to major security concerns.